shubham4564/quiz-ai-web/README.md

-# 🎓 AI-Powered Quiz Dashboard
+# 🎓 AI-Powered Quiz Dashboard - SHjoshi

 A modern, feature-rich quiz application with AI-powered quiz generation from PDF documents using Google's Gemini AI.